estellechoi/TIL/docs/typescript/cheatsheet.md

 ## 12. Type Guard Function

-Type Guard function is a function returning `boolean` type value to tell if the type of a parameter is something or not.
+Type Guard function is a function returning `boolean` value to tell if the type of a parameter is the one you want or not.
 An example is following.

 ```typescript
 enum City {